bdusell/jitsu/README.md

 A very convenient practice is to use a singleton `Database` class to access your SQL database through the magic of auto-loading.
-The example `Database` class simply makes all of the methods of the `SQLDatabase` class available as static methods.
+The example `Database` class simply makes all of the methods of the `phrame\sql\Database` class available as static methods.
 The database connection is established the first time the `Database` class is referenced in a context that requires a connection.
-Supports SQLite or MySQL.
+Currently supports SQLite or MySQL.

 Here are some examples to illustrate the convenience of this module:
 ```